xuelinglow/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+**Notes about the data:**<br>

+* Initiating CLInic without CLInic.json will result in the loading of dummy data into CLInic.
 </box>

 ### Viewing help : `help`